sabreenmohammed/HCDE-439/assignment4/assignment4.md

 ## Calculations

 No additional resistors were used, since the LED strip has inbuilt resistors.
+For the MOSFET Transistor used, the max allowed current at 25 degrees celcius is 32A.
+The LED power supply provides 12V, and draws 1A of current.
+This is within the safe limit of the transistor.

 ## Code
 ```